Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 colour features may yield better results.
 The choice depends on the problem and the goals of the computer vision application.
 The function stores a face in the database directory when it is found.
-The method returns a boolean flag indicating the detection of a face.
+The method returns a Boolean flag indicating the detection of a face.

 ### How to train a facial recognition model using OpenCV:

-The face_training function trains the model using the images in the DATABASE_FACE_DIRECTORY directory.
-The function saves the trained model to the DATABASE_FACIAL_TRAINER file. recognizer = cv2.face.LBPHFaceRecognizer_create() creates a face recogniser object.
+The face_training function trains the model using the images in the directory DATABASE_FACE_DIRECTORY.

+The function saves the trained model to the DATABASE_FACIAL_TRAINER file. recognizer = cv2.face .
+LBPHFaceRecognizer_create() creates a face recogniser object.
 The recogniser.train method takes the list of images and the list of user ids as input and trains the model.
-With the model-trained
-\`recogniser.write.\` method saves the trained model to the DATABASE_FACIAL_TRAINER file.
+With the model-trained \`recogniser.write\` method saves the trained model to the DATABASE_FACIAL_TRAINER file.

 1\. def face_training():